Professor of Social Inequality and Social Policy

 University of Luxembourg

-His research interests are in applied micro-econometrics, welfare, and labour with particular reference to poverty and income distribution dynamics, wealth inequality, social mobility, wage, tax, social protection, and social policy.
+His research interests are applied micro-econometrics, welfare, and labor, with particular reference to poverty and income distribution dynamics, wealth inequality, social mobility, wage, tax, social protection, and social policy.

 He is an associate editor of the Journal of Economic Inequality (since 2017) and of the Stata Journal (since 2018).